 On ANC’s On The Money, in-house financial adviser Salve Duplito warned against the dangers of entering zero-downpayment schemes.
 According to the show’s resident financial expert, the upfront cash payment—which is usually at around 20 percent—protects buyers from multiple financial pitfalls.

 “Without a 20 percent downpayment, buying a house seems more achievable.
-But there’s a high likelihood that’s an illusion buyers will discover as the years go by.
+But there’s a high likelihood that’s an illusion buyer will discover as the years go by.
 And the result of that illusion—foreclosure—can be very painful,” Duplito said on the program.

 “What most people don’t realize is that the 20 percent downpayment rule is their protection from foreclosure it lightens their mortgage, it reduces pressure on their cash flow, and it’s a litmus test of whether they are ready to buy that house or not,” she furthered.